San Jose shooting leaves 8 dead, deceased suspect identified; White House monitoring rail yard incident

 "The White House is monitoring the situation, and our hearts go out to the victims and their families," Jean-Pierre said.
 "We still don't have all the details, but what is clear, as the president has said, is that we are suffering from an epidemic of gun violence in this country, both in mass shootings and in the lives that are being taken in daily gun violence that doesn't make national headlines."

-Deputies responded to multiple 911 calls around 6:30 a.m. local time about an "an active shooter" situation unfolding at a Valley Transportation Authority (VTA) facility located in the area of 100 W. Younger Ave. and San Pedro Stree in San Jose.
+Deputies responded to multiple 911 calls around 6:30 a.m. local time about an "an active shooter" situation unfolding at a VTA facility in the area of 100 W. Younger Ave. and San Pedro Street in San Jose.
 VTA Chair Gel Hendricks confirmed that the shooting took place outside in the yard, not inside the control center.
 He said service would be suspended after the incident.

 "It’s just very difficult for everyone to be able try to wrap their heads around and understand what has happened," Hendricks said at a news conference.